py5coding/py5book/content/importing_py5_code.md

 The extra bit of complexity will be transparent to your users, and will make the library accessible to users programming in any of py5's Modes.
-For example, a coder using Module Mode would use `helper_functions.py` like this:
+For example, a coder writing py5 code in Module Mode would use `helper_functions.py` like
+this:

 ```python
 import py5